 The main thing is, those are the things you need to focus on, and that is the order you need to focus on.

 Without question, nutrition is the highest leverage point.
 I think we can all agree there.
+Therefore, it ranks first in my priorities of dieting.
 People are always asking for percentages, so if you want me to break it down for you, I’d have to say it looks like this:

 That equals 100%, right?
 Somebody check my math.
 Okay, good.